 - Reusable cloth pads are washed between uses.
 Most styles attach to panties with “wings”, but there are some styles with belts and some that stay in place by friction.

 - Chlorine-free cotton tampons do not contain rayon, chlorine, plastic, or super-absorbent chemicals, unlike most mass-market tampons.
 Some brands use organic (pesticide-free) cotton.
 In addition to being better for your health, these tampons are better for the environment because their manufacture is less polluting.

 - Chlorine-free disposable pads are not bleached with cancer-causing chlorine and contain minimal amounts of plastic (which encourages yeast infections by restricting air circulation).
 Most brands are packed in recycled paperboard boxes, and some brands use recycled or sustainably-harvested wood pulp in the pads themselves.

-Check out my newer article with even more details on these fabulous products and this Natural Parents Network article discussing even more reusable options!
-If you’re not ready to switch to reusables, try chlorine-free disposables.
+Try something new and better!
 The Earth will thank you, and you may be decreasing your risk of cancer, TSS, endometriosis, and infertility!
 Read labels to find safer products at your local store, or shop at these online stores.
 (The Earthling’s Handbook is not affiliated with any of these businesses.)

 16 thoughts on “Alternatives to Disposable Pads and Tampons”

 Pingback: The Evolution of an Environmentalist | earthlingshandbook